leonardoserra/no_more_shorts/README.md

 # No More Shorts

+`I love YouTube, but I hate the Shorts. - Osho -`

 **No More Shorts** is a Chrome extension that removes YouTube Shorts from the homepage, sidebar, and suggested feeds to help you stay focused.

 ---